 I appeared on hundreds of shows answering questions about Optimal Thinking, and even hosted my own radio and television programs.
 It was fun!

 When an invitation to write a book arrived unexpectedly, I agreed.
-For sixteen years I researched and explored this universal, peak form of thinking and the core beliefs that prevent us from thinking optimally.
+For sixteen years I had researched and explored this universal, peak form of thinking and the core beliefs that prevent us from thinking optimally.
 Along the way I discovered the five greatest shortcomings of positive thinking.
 What a joy!
 Optimal Thinking has now been translated into 17 languages.

 Every time I deliver an Optimal Thinking seminar, I connect my best self with the participants.
-My executive coaching and life coaching programs allow me the privilege of contributing Optimal Thinking one on one.
+My executive coaching and career coaching and life optimization programs allow me the privilege of contributing Optimal Thinking one on one.
 I interact with all kinds of wonderful people, including executives and CEOs of large corporations, small-business owners, working moms, educators, politicians, compassionate service providers, and even members of royal families.
 When they gain the tools to make the most of their lives, they often say: “I feel like flying out of here!”
 Needless to say, I love my career.

 I work with a joyful heart and am blessed with endless satisfaction.